 - If the premises are rented, how much time is left on the lease?

 - Are the stock and fixtures (for example, furniture, desks, shelves and lights) included?

 - Will existing staff stay when you take over?

 - What's the reputation of the business?

-- How much profit does the business normally make?
+- How much profit does the business normally make each year?

 - Can you expect an immediate income?

-Business Victoria provides further information about buying an established business.
+Business Victoria provides more information about buying an established business.